This policy is effective immediately, and will be reviewed annually or as deemed necessary.

 emoney may use and disclose credit information and credit eligibility information, as well as other information provided by borrowers and guarantors, as follows:

-The kinds of information emoney may derive from credit reporting information obtained from Veda, DNB and Experian includes an opinion about your eligibility for credit.
+The kinds of information emoney may derive from credit reporting information obtained from Equifax Group, DNB and Experian includes an opinion about your eligibility for credit.

 Credit eligibility information will be held and used in accordance with Part IIIA of the Privacy Act 1988 (Cth), this policy, and the terms of the consent provided by the relevant individuals.